 Now, cinch the pie crust edges together (I had a lot of pie crust and discarded some of the extra) and add any decorative effects – I’m not so great at the decorative effects!
 Use a sharp knife to to make 4 slits coming out from the center of the pie.
 Then, brush the top with a beaten egg and sprinkle on some coconut palm sugar.
 Bake for 20 – 25 minutes or until the top is a nice golden brown.
 Check the pie after 15 minutes and add a pie crust protector (it’s super easy to make one out of foil, I have the directions below!) if the edges are browning too fast.
 Then, allow to cool one hour.

-You can also easily make a CARAMEL APPLE PIE by replacing the top crust with this streussel topping: Whisk together 3/4 C Blanched Almond Flour, 1/2 C Arrowroot Flour, and a pinch of salt.
+Replace the top crust with this streussel topping: Whisk together 3/4 C Blanched Almond Flour, 1/2 C Arrowroot Flour, and a pinch of salt.
 Then, stir in 1/2 C of Honey and 2 Tbsp.
 Softened Coconut Oil.
 Bake as directed.
-Then, 5 minutes before taking out of the oven, top with 1/2 C of finely chopped pecans.
-As soon as you take it out of the oven pour caramel sauce all over the top….
+Five minutes before taking out of the oven, top with 1/2 C of finely chopped pecans.
+As soon as you take it out of the oven pour caramel sauce or Keto Caramel Sauce all over the top….
 Oh.
 My.
 Goodness!!!!!

 Here’s the fun printable: